 INFO 220 Resources and Information Services in Professions and Disciplines

-Sections on library services for distance learners, digital humanities, data librarianship and library data service models; other subject topics based on student interests
+Sections on library services for distance learners, digital humanities, data librarianship and library data service models [See current topics.
+Select class number then topics]

 - INFO 230 Issues in Academic Libraries